Coriano

 Coriano (Curién) is a comune in the province of Rimini.
-This town is known for being the town of the Motorcycle World Champion, in 250cc class, Marco Simoncelli.
+The commune is known for being the town of Marco Simoncelli, a Motorcycle World Champion in the 250cc class.

 History

 Coriano's origins are ancient: it was an Umbrian, Etruscan and Roman colony.
 It was also conquered by numerous armies fighting in Italy since the 12th century, including those of the Malatestas, by the Borgias, the Republic of Venice, the Spanish armies and the Papal States.
 In 1528, the Pope donated it to the Sassatelli from Imola in exchange for their help against the Malatestas.

 In the following centuries, Coriano became the district capital of an area west of the Conca river, including Montescudo, Monte Colombo, San Clemente, Morciano di Romagna, and Misano.
 During the Cisalpine Republic and Italian Republic, the district capital moved to Montescudo.
 The return of the Papal States in 1805 restored Coriano's place.
 In the following years, Mulazzano was annexed to Coriano; in 1817, Monte Tauro and Passano were annexed, followed by the area left of the Marano river.

 In September 1944, during World War II, one of the most deadly battles fought in Italy happened in Coriano, effectively razing the town.
 A Commonwealth cemetery outside Coriano numbers 1,940 soldiers, of which fifty were buried unidentified.